zerosynclegacy/protocol/README.md

 # ZeroSync core library

-## ZeroSync in a Hundred Words

-ZeroSync aims to combine features of Dropbox, Owncloud, Sparkleshare, BitTorrent Sync and other cloud sync products.
-Providing rapid file synchronization ranging from small to super large files.
-Additional features include version control, secure peer to peer communication, simple user management and one time access.
-The overall goal should be *zero effort* and *simplicity* for the user.
-Another goal for the far future is to add a Dropbox like Datastore API.
-ZeroSync is LGPLv3 open source.

 ## About libzs

 The core library will heavily rely on the awesome messaging framework ØMQ. ØMQ comes with 40+ language bindings.
-This will allow other modules to use a broad variety of programming languages and frameworks to build services around the libzs core.
+This will allow other components to use a broad variety of programming languages and frameworks to build services around the libzs core.
 True to the motto "Choose your own weapon!"

+## Basic Idea

+libzs will handle the peer to peer communication between participants.
+Participants are clients as well as servers.
+The difference between a client and a server is the way they store data.
+In the client's case that's obviously the filesystem and in server's case that will be some sort of content repository.

 ## Interested?

-Have a look at our wiki https://github.com/sappo/libzs/wiki for a detailed inside of libzs's use cases.
+Have a look at our [wiki](http://wiki.libzs.zerosync.org) for a detailed inside of libzs's use cases.

 ## Links of interest